HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

 during which the official language was forced into English, despite the co-existence of a smaller but sizable colonist population from mostly Spain and France (and later, China and India) who came along with the Brits.
-Even after the island gained independence with the clever political maneuvers from the old king and the old general decades ago with the locals' support, English remained as the official languages on the island for everyone— from the dwindling British populations, to the aboriginals with a even smaller population, to the quickly growing local Spanish / French / Chinese / Indian communities.
+After the island gained independence with the clever political maneuvers from the old king and the old general decades ago with the locals' support, English remained as the "official" language on the island on the surface, while the island gradually fractured into numerous small cultural enclaves each dominated by their own native languages.
+From the dwindling British populations, to the aboriginals with a even smaller population, to the quickly growing local Spanish / French / Chinese / Indian communities, the lack of a *real* common language slowly became a problem.
-While the people were too caught up in the corruption, poverty, and political infighting to propose anything else,
+While the people were too caught up in the corruption、poverty、political infighting to propose anything else,
 <span style="color:Beige">Serena</span>'s rise brought enough stablities
-such that different groups now have the political will to ask for something more— a new official language that will cast the island's colonial past away.
+such that different groups now have the political will to ask for something more— a new official language that will unite the country and cast the island's colonial past away.
 And lo and behold, everyone proposed their own language to be the one.
 The <span style="color:Beige">Queen</span>, being a Gen-Z growing up in a mostly English-speaking environment with many multilingual neighbours (claimed),